top of page

 IMG_0497.JPG

-Currently, I teach two classes a week at the Wheelhouse in Longmont, and am a mentee under Mark Rossier.
+Most recently, I have been working under Mark Rossier as his apprentice.
 Mark is truly a gift to the ceramics world and I am beyond grateful to spend time in his studio a few times a week.
-The Wheelhouse is the cleanest brightest studio with the loveliest teachers, and I feel so lucky to teach truly the loveliest of students there.
+Follow along on instagram for updates:

 © 2035 by Jordan Gantos.
 Powered and secured by Wix